bartoszgebarowski/task-manager-api/README.md

 }`

 * Click Send button
-* Server respodns with status 200
+* Server responds with status 200

 9. Scenario 9: User is logged in and tries to his own comment with empty comment
 * Login with correct credentials by POST request to `{{BASE_URL}}api/profiles/token/`